-b) This condition will not apply to a site upon findings that monitoring for one irrigation season demonstrates that reclaimed water on-site meets the Category 3 water quality standards (no E. coli detected in at least 75% of samples in a calendar month and 126 cfu/100 ml single sample maximum).
+- For sites that use hoses for reclaimed water irrigation, children that are less than ten years old may only be present when the water delivery mechanism is disabled (e.g., handle or spigot is removed, main water main inside is turned off, hose bib is locked).
+No watering may take place if children less than ten years old are present on the site. - (a) The division may grant a site-specific NOA from this BMP for a site upon findings that monitoring for one year demonstrates that reclaimed water on-site meets the Category 3 water quality standard (no E. coli detected in at least 75% of samples in a calendar month and a 126cfu/100 ml single sample maximum).
 Monitoring shall occur at least every other month during the irrigation season.
-If the Division omits this condition from the NOA, the User must continue to monitor E. coli levels at the site at least every other month during the irrigation season.
-Results must be submitted to the division for approval before this condition is not applicable to the Site NOA.
-If E. coli levels are above 126 cfu/100 ml at the site, E. coli is detected in more than 25% of samples in a calendar month, the User fails to continue monitoring, or the Division or the Treater have found that the user is not consistently complying with this Regulation and all applicable requirements in the NOA and the User Plan to Comply, the Division may require compliance with this condition through an amended NOA."
+If the Division grants the site-specific NOA, the user must continue to monitor E. coli levels at the site at least every other month during the irrigation season. - (b) If E. coli levels are above 126cfu/100 mL at the site, E. coli is detected in more than 25% of samples in a calendar month, the User fails to continue monitoring, or the Division or the Treater have found that the user is not consistently complying with this Regulation and all applicable requirements in the NOA and the User Plan to Comply, the Division may withdraw the site-specific NOA. - (20) Community garden sites where students attending any public or private school interact with the site require a minimum of a 1:10 guardian to student ratio.
+Students and legal guardians shall be notified in advance that reclaimed water is being used to irrigate.